tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 also require other stronger conditions, such as constant-time response).
 Potential attacks include:

-- Duplication of actions which cause side effects (e.g., purchasing an item or transferring money) to be duplicated, thus harming the site or the user.
+- Actions which cause side effects (e.g., purchasing an item or transferring money) can be duplicated, thus harming the site or the user.

 - Attackers can store and replay 0-RTT messages in order to reorder them with respect to other messages (e.g., moving a delete to after a create).

-- Amplifying existing information leaks caused by side effects like caching.
+- Attackers can amplify existing side-channel information leaks from caches and other infrastructure.
 An attacker could learn information about the content of a 0-RTT message by replaying it to some cache node that has not cached some resource of interest, and then using a separate connection to check whether that resource has been added to the cache.
 This could be repeated with different cache nodes as often as the 0-RTT message is replayable.

 If data can be replayed a large number of times, additional attacks become possible, such as making repeated measurements of the